INTERVIEW BY MARKO SYRJÄLÄ

 Yeah, it kind of just came and went.

-I have to admit that the album was really good one.
+I have to admit that the album was a really good one.

-I do remember all those ads in the magazines where you were posing against some black fabric and it was only your head and barely arms shown there, it actually did look like a pirate flag.
+I do remember all those ads in the magazines where you were posing against some black fabric, and it was only your head and barely arms shown there, it did look like a pirate flag.
 Do you remember those ads?

-Right but I liked the Japanese cover of the album I thought was pretty cool.
-They used a picture of me with the other guys and I thought that it at least presented a band, whereas just now they just reduced to me in this and it was just like… now people were really confused, “I don’t know what it is?”
+Right, but I liked the Japanese cover of the album I thought was pretty cool.
+They used a picture of me with the other guys, and I thought that it at least presented a band, whereas just now they just reduced to me in this, and it was just like… now people were really confused, “I don’t know what it is?”
 “Is it just this guy, is it a band or is it just his arms?”
 “We don’t know what it is?”
-You know?
+Do you know?
 So it was just, it just didn’t work, and the name, while it was a great name, the music didn’t really follow the name and that was the other problem.
 You know being yelled at, “Make sure you have commercial songs”, but it’s Skull, we don’t want commercial songs.
 They want it to be SKULLLRR.
 You know so a little bit of this, a little bit of that and it turned into nothing, you know rather you make the commitment.
-It’s a commercial record and we’re going to call it the “Do you know the Da’Da’s” and there it is or it’s Skull and its “King of the Night” and “Guitar Commandos”, and that’s it without nothing that would resemble anything commercial.
+It’s a commercial record, and we’re going to call it the “Do you know the Da’Da’s”, and there it is or it’s Skull and its “King of the Night” and “Guitar Commandos”, and that’s it without nothing that would resemble anything commercial.

-Ah, the super group Blackthorne, yeah, the idea was great in theory and Graham Bonnet was a great singer but what I found out that I didn’t realized was that he’s not a songwriter which made it difficult.
-And also that he really, the heavy side of music, it’s not his personal cup of tea.
+Ah, the supergroup Blackthorne, yeah, the idea was great in theory and Graham Bonnet was a great singer but what I found out that I didn’t realize was that he’s not a songwriter which made it difficult.
+And also that he really hated the heavy side of music, it’s not his personal cup of tea.
 So you know like to sit and have a conversation, “So, what would you sing?”
 “Oh, I’d like to sing some Beatle’s songs.”
-Well that isn’t going to work for us.
+Well, that isn’t going to work for us.
 We need to dish it out here, that’s not going to work.
 So the thing was doomed from the very beginning, because of him.
 And the rest of the guys were great.
-We had fun some of the songs I though came out really, really great.
+We had fun some of the songs I thought came out really, really great.
 But Graham was a disaster, we went to Japan and every opportunity we had to impress, we had a TV show to do, and right before the TV show his voice went, so he sounded like crap.
-I mean it’s like every inch of the way no matter what, he was able to screw it up somehow and then it just became like, “You know what, never mind.”
-So that was another one record sayonara.
+I mean it’s like every inch of the way no matter what, he was able to screw it up somehow, and then it just became like, “You know what, never mind.”
+So that was another one record, sayonara.

 I know.
 It was too heavy for him.
 You know it was too heavy for him.

-And at that time, in late 90’s, hard rock wasn’t the most fashionable thing…
+And at that time, in the late ’90s, hard rock wasn’t the most fashionable thing…

 Exactly so it was hard to be grounded enough to be something and stick to that.